Aftermath of the July Uprising

-The aftermath of the July Revolution includes the events and the series of significant political, constitutional, and social changes in Bangladesh that followed the mass uprising from July to August 2024 and the resignation of Prime Minister Sheikh Hasina.
-The revolution, which was initially sparked by widespread public protests and calls for reform, led to major changes in Bangladesh's political landscape.
+Significant political, constitutional, and social changes in Bangladesh followed the July Uprising of 2024 and the resignation of Prime Minister Sheikh Hasina.
+The uprising was initially sparked by widespread public protests and calls for reform, led to major changes in Bangladesh's political landscape.

-In the immediate aftermath of the revolution, the country faced violent unrest, a constitutional crisis and the formation of the interim government.
+In the immediate aftermath of the uprising, the country faced violent unrest, a constitutional crisis and the formation of the interim government.
 These events prompted further protests and calls for reform, as well as extensive investigations.
 The entire period marked a pivotal moment in the nation's history, as it reshaped the country's governance, legal framework, and social fabric.

 Violence and destruction

 Domestic

-On 5 August 2024, following the resignation of Prime Minister Sheikh Hasina, Bangladesh experienced widespread violence targeting political establishments, minority communities, and significant cultural sites.
-In Dhaka, the Awami League’s headquarters on Bangabandhu Avenue and the Jatiya Party central office in Bijoy Nagar were attacked and set ablaze by unidentified assailants.
+On 5 August 2024, following the Resignation of Sheikh Hasina, Bangladesh experienced widespread violence targeting political establishments, minority communities, and significant cultural sites.
+In Dhaka, the Awami League’s headquarters and the Jatiya Party (Ershad) central office were attacked and set ablaze by unidentified assailants.